 Members of the three professional accountancy organisations in Australia are obligated by their professional membership of these bodies to abide by professional standards issued by the Accounting Professional and Ethical Standards Board (APESB).
 The APESB is an independent standard setter which issues standards in the public interest.

 CPA Australia’s Ethics and Professional Standards Centre of Excellence represents the interests of our members and the public by contributing to CPA Australia’s policy positions with respect to the development of standards.
 The combined experience and expertise of the Centre of Excellence guides CPA Australia’s approach to navigating evolving expectations of stakeholders with respect to the behaviour and conduct of professional accountants.

-The Ethics and Professional Standards Centre of Excellence (CoE) role is principally to act in an advisory capacity.
+The Ethics and Professional Standards Centre of Excellence role is to primarily act in an advisory capacity to:

 - Provide guidance on policy and issues relating to its topic area